Light rings and long-lived modes in quasi-black hole spacetimes: Introduction

-Along this line, Cardoso et al. have made remarkable progress \cite{Cardoso:2014sna}.
-They defined the UCO as an object which possesses at least one LR, and focused on the spherically symmetric ultracompact stars.
+Along this line, Cardoso et al. have made a remarkable progress \cite{Cardoso:2014sna}.
+They focused on the spherically symmetric ultracompact stars.
 The radius of the star is always smaller than $3M$, and the outer spacetime is described by the Schwarzschild metric.
 Obviously, there exists an unstable LR at $r_{\text{LR}}= 3M$.
 Considering that the effective potentials of photons are divergent and positive at the center of the star, they showed that a stable LR has to be existent between the origin and the unstable LR in the radial direction.
-Furthermore, they investigated the QNMs of gravitational perturbations by focusing on specific constant-density stars and thin-shell gravastars with $2M<R<3M$, and showed the existence of very long-lived modes localized near the stable light ring, which may indicate such UCOs are nonlinearly unstable under fragmentation.
-This result is very important and significantly supports that UCOs may not be black hole mimickers \cite{Lemos:2008cv}.
+Furthermore, they investigated the QNMs of gravitational perturbations by focusing on specific constant-density stars and thin-shell gravastars with $2M<R<3M$, and showed the existence of very long-lived modes localized near the stable light ring, which may indicate such ultracompact stars are nonlinearly unstable under fragmentation.
+This result is very important and significantly supports that ultracompact stars may not be black hole mimickers \cite{Lemos:2008cv}.